Ingenoire/bakin-vrm-blender/README.md

 ![alt text](https://i.imgur.com/7P59bZx.png)

-A Blender Addon that allows you to quickly rig and export VRM models for use with RPG Developer Bakin with item hooks and other fixes.
+A Blender Addon that allows you to quickly rig and export VRM models for use with RPG Developer Bakin with item hooks, new shape keys, automatic material imports, and other fixes.
 Works for both VRM 0.0 models and VRM 1.0 models.

->**Please make sure that your VRM model is exported with only 2 materials (changed through VRoid Studio's export settings).**
+>⚠️ Please make sure that your VRM model is exported with only 2 materials (changed through VRoid Studio's export settings).
+>
+>⚠️ You might be prompted to save a blender project while exporting if one doesn't exist.
+Please save your project and then press Export again for it to work.

 ### Features
 - Simple and straightforward workflow: no need to touch anything Blender related if you don't want to!